Spotted Wing Drosophila

 - Start date: Jan 1

-- Peak adult emergence: 755 DDs after Jan 1
+- Peak adult emergence: 755 DD after Jan 1

 Management Considerations: Monitoring will help to determine if this pest has been introduced to your area.